-Is there any real difference between a generalist ‘jack of all trades’ and a master?
+Is there any real difference between a generalist ‘jack of all trades’ and an accomplished master?
 After all, isn’t a ‘jack of all trades’ simply a master generalist?

 I’ve been doing several activities for many years now: yoga (50 years), tai chi (40 years), shakuhachi sui Zen (35 years), gardening (30 years) — plus, I have a plethora of skills from electronics to welding and much in between.

 Surely, this makes me a ‘jack of all trades’, and true to the saying, I’m not a master of any of them.
 Not surprisingly, I have long wondered about the pejorative sounding ‘master of none’ that accompanies the saying.
 I’ve no doubt it is true, but so what?

 For me, life is an experiment and this one has played out long enough for me to address the results so far.

 First, there is the problem inherent in becoming too much of a master of anything, as I point out in Why Do Idiot Savants Run Things?.
 As with all things in life, balance is key.
 Too much of a good thing is no better than too little.
 Therefore, actual capability in any field can’t be the definitive measure of mastery.
 ‘Neither too much nor too little’ would be the ultimate gauge by which to judge true mastery.

 The only ones who really know whether there is ‘too much’ or ‘too little’ are the individual doers themselves.
 It is utterly subjective.
 Attempting to judge another person’s balance between ‘too much and too little’ can never be more than a projection of one’s own state of balance, or rather lack of balance.
 What we judge desirable (or not) in others only reflects what we need, or fear, for ourselves.